HusseinCyberSec/HusseinCyberSec/README.md

-I’m a GSOC professional based in Seattle with real-world experience in incident monitoring, threat analysis, and coordinating security responses in fast-moving situations.
-I recently graduated and have always had a strong interest in technology, which naturally pushed me toward cybersecurity.
+I’m a GSOC professional based in Seattle with hands-on experience in incident monitoring, threat analysis, and coordinating security responses in fast-moving situations.
+I recently graduated and have always been drawn to technology, which naturally led me toward cybersecurity.

-In my day-to-day work, I review and validate security events, gather information from different tools and data sources, and make sure responders and leadership get clear, accurate updates.
-I’ve worked with enterprise environments, access control systems, reporting tools, and risk identification processes—giving me a solid understanding of how security operations run behind the scenes.
+In my current role, I review and validate security events, gather information from multiple tools and data sources, and ensure that responders and leadership receive clear and accurate updates.
+I have worked with enterprise environments, access control systems, reporting tools, and risk identification processes, which has given me a strong understanding of how security operations function behind the scenes.

-I’m currently studying for Security+ to deepen my technical foundation and move further into SOC and cybersecurity roles.
-I’m big on accuracy, staying calm under pressure, and constantly improving my skills.
-My goal is to continue growing into more advanced security positions while building projects that showcase my progress here on GitHub.
+I’m currently preparing for the Security+ exam to build a deeper technical foundation as I move further into SOC and cybersecurity roles.
+I value accuracy, staying calm under pressure, and continuously improving my skills.
+My goal is to keep growing in the security field while building projects that reflect my progress here on GitHub.

-Seeking a role in cybersecurity where I can apply my hands-on GSOC experience in incident response, intelligence analysis, and system monitoring while advancing my technical skills and working toward Security+ certification.

 ## Skills